ExchangeUnion/docs/XU-TechnicalPaper.md

 4.1.
 [Ripple](https://ripple.com/) / [Stellar](https://www.stellar.org/)
 ----------------------------------------------------------------------
 - Exchange Union is trustless - always.
   - Ripple/Stellar requires building up a trust network for exchanging IOU-based tokens, which exposes involved parties to counterparty risk.
-This would cause loss of funds when an exchange would go bankrupt or get hacked and thus is not acceptable.
+This would cause loss of funds when an exchange would go bankrupt or get hacked and thus is not suitable for including unregulated exchanges.
 - Exchange Union always transfers the native underlying asset.
-If for instance bitcoin and ethereum get exchanged, real bitcoin and real ethereum and transferred between the two involved parties
+If for instance bitcoin and ethereum get exchanged, actual bitcoin and actual ethereum are transferred between the two exchanges
-  - Ripple’s trustless approach uses XRP as intermediary, which proves to be risky in practice due to the lack of liquid XRP markets against all currencies.
+  - Ripple’s trustless approach uses XRP as intermediary, which proves to be risky in practice due to the lack of liquid XRP markets against other currencies
 - Exchange Union transacts value via payment channels between two parties only; transactions are are secured by the underlying blockchains, e.g. bitcoin, ethereum or litecoin, which are block-history-based
-  - Ripple/Stellar maintain balances in a Distributed Ledger, important is just the last commonly agreed ledger state, history doesn’t matter.
+  - Ripple/Stellar maintain balances in a Distributed Ledger, important is just the last commonly agreed ledger state
 - Different target users: Exchange Union targets digital asset exchanges, which especially includes small, unregulated and unlicensed exchanges.
-This is enabled by the trustless nature of the Exchange Union network: no requirements to build up a trust network or maintain list of untrusted parties
+This is possible due to the trustless nature of the Exchange Union network: no requirements to build up a trust network or maintain list of untrusted parties
   - Ripple/Stellar target traditional banks; which sort-of know and trust each other

 4.2.
 [Blockstream’s Liquid](https://blockstream.com/liquid/)
 ------------------------------------------------------------
-- Exchange Union is a decentralized meta-exchange infrastructure, exchange of assets happens on Exchange Union
+- Exchange Union is a decentralized mexchange infrastructure, exchange of assets happens on Exchange Union
   - Liquid simply lets users transfer bitcoin from Exchange A to B
 - Exchange Union is (network-latency) instant
-  - Liquid is a sidechain with about 1 min, in future down to 10s block times.
+  - Liquid is a sidechain with about 1 min block times, in future down to 10s block times.
 But never instant.
-- Exchange Union requires a XUD, software only
+- Exchange Union requires XUD, software only
   - Liquid requires special hardware
 - Exchange Union is completely open source and free to use
   - Liquid requires exchanges paying a monthly fee (as of 2016: 2500 USD)
 - Exchange Union automates a trade
   - Liquid asks users to handle of X, Q or H liquid addresses on both exchanges, needs verified accounts on both exchanges, need to manually trigger transactions
 - Exchange Union benefits traders & exchanges, see [chapter 2](https://github.com/ExchangeUnion/Docs/blob/master/XU-TechnicalPaper.md#2-product-description)
-  - Liquid benefits traders
+  - Liquid benefits traders only

 4.3.
 [Lightning](http://lightning.engineering/) / [Raiden](https://raiden.network/)
 -----------------------------------------------------------------------------------
-- Exchange Union builds on top of lightning & raiden, it’s using pure Lightning/Raiden with atomic swaps in the background and adds some features like order book propagation to build a fully functioning decentralized meta-exchange
+- Exchange Union *IS* Lightning & Raiden.
+It builds on top by using atomic swaps on Lightning & Raiden.
+It adds some features like order book propagation to build a fully functioning decentralized exchange.

 4.4.
 [Alphapoint’s Remarketer](https://www.alphapoint.com/remarketer.html)